theQRL/go-qrl/README.md

 # go-qrl
-Go version of QRL node
+Go version of QRL node - work in progress **NOT FOR PRODUCTION USE**